GaloisField2718/Blockchain/README.md

 # Blockchain
-A repo for my blockchain works and try
+A repo for my blockchain works and tries